 Paul, a bond-servant of God and an apostle of Jesus Christ, for the faith of those chosen of God and the knowledge of the truth which is according to godliness,Titus 1:1(NASB)

-Paul introduced himself as God's bondservant, in this first verse, which identifies him as a willing slave to his supreme Leader - the eternal Creator of the universe.
-Paul was a man, whom God the Father had set apart from his mother's womb.
-He had called him by God's grace, and was pleased to reveal His Son in Paul.. so that he might preach Christ crucified, among the Gentiles.
+Paul introduces himself as God's bondservant in this first verse which identifies him as a willing slave to his supreme Leader - the eternal Creator of the universe.
+Paul was a man whom God the Father had set apart from his mother's womb.
+He had called Paul and was pleased to reveal His Son in him... so that he might preach Christ crucified among the Gentiles.

-Not only was he God's bondservant, but Paul was also an apostle of Jesus Christ.
-His meeting with the risen, ascended, glorified Lord Jesus, on the road to Damascus, identifies Paul's apostleship as unique and unparalleled.
-There were many in Paul's day that challenged his credentials as an 'apostle of Christ', but his apostleship complies with every scriptural qualification, and his ministry is endorsed in the inspired and inerrant Word of God.
+Not only was Paul God's bondservant, but he was also an apostle of Jesus Christ.
+His meeting with the risen, ascended, glorified Lord Jesus on the road to Damascus, identifies Paul's apostleship as unique and unparalleled.
+There were many in Paul's day that challenged his credentials as an 'apostle of Christ' but his apostleship complies with every scriptural qualification and his ministry is endorsed in the inspired and inerrant Word of God.

 Heavenly Father, thank You for Your Word and for calling me into Your family, through faith in Christ.
-Help me to take heed to all that You would teach me, and use me, I pray, to point the lost to Christ, and to encourage those that are saved by grace.
-Thank You that we have been equipped with knowledge of the truth, which is according to godliness - Thank You, in Christ name, AMEN.
+Help me to take heed of all that You would teach me, and use me, I pray, to point the lost to Christ and to encourage those that are saved by grace.
+Thank You that we have been equipped with knowledge of the truth, which is according to godliness.
+Thank You, in Jesus' name, AMEN.